PlugShare/plugshare.github.io/source/index.html.md

 <img src="images/tables.png">

-A location or station may also have zero to many promos, and a location may also have zero to many amenities.
+A location or station may also have zero to many amenities.

 # Location